wp-plugins/latest-tweets-widget/readme.txt

 == Notes ==

-Please be aware of [Twitter's display requirements](https://dev.twitter.com/terms/display-requirements) when rendering tweets
+Be aware of [Twitter's display requirements](https://dev.twitter.com/terms/display-requirements) when rendering tweets on your website.